savicsorg/rhies_DHIS2.28/apiToDHIS2/Readme.txt

  Below are the decriptions and the usage of these files.
 In order:

- A - 2) 1st Json File: createNewTrackedEntityInstance:
+ A - 2) 1st Json File: createNewTrackedEntityInstance.json:
  This json file is used to create a new tracked entity (a patient, a person) with particular mandatory informations named Attributes.

  The endpoint to use is "http://DHIS2-SERVER-IP/api/trackedEntityInstances" to create new by sending a POST request or this endpoint "http://DHIS2-SERVER-IP/api/trackedEntityInstances/anInstanceID" to edit an existing instance by sending a PUT request.

+ A - 3) 2nd Json File: enrolleTrackedEntityInstance.json:
+ This json file is used to enroll a TEI (Tracked Entity Instance) to a specific program.
+ In the json file you have to specify the TEI ID, the progam ID, the enrollment date and the incident date.

+ The endpoint to use is "http://DHIS2-SERVER-IP/api/enrollments" to enroll a new TEI by sending a POST request or this endpoint "http://DHIS2-SERVER-IP/api/enrollments/enrollmentID" to edit an existing enrolled TEI by sending a PUT request.

+ A - 3) 3rd Json File: createNewEvent*****.json :
+ These Json files are used to create events (a form or program stage).
+ You must specify into these files the program ID, the organisation unit ID, the event date, the program stage ID, the username who record this event, the enrollment ID and all the remaining fields value.

+ The endpoint to use is "http://DHIS2-SERVER-IP/api/events" to record a new event by sending a POST request or this endpoint "http://DHIS2-SERVER-IP/api/events/eventID" to edit an existing event by sending a PUT request.